Exormeter/Yayayaboy/README.md

 Yayayaboy (Yet Another Yet Another Yet Another)

-Just a fun sideproject to see how a simple emulator is build.
+Just a fun sideproject to see how to build a simple emulator.
 Plays Tetris and Super Mario Land, what more do you need?

 ![7j4256](https://user-images.githubusercontent.com/5355243/233797003-53c868f1-c531-47ee-858e-f61bd1716c7f.jpg)